Religious Trauma Counseling for Atlanta, GA

 "I left my religious setting a long time ago . . . cognitively I know it’s the right thing, but I still can’t seem to shake the feeling that I’m doing something wrong."

 For clients who haven't had anything to do with religion for over a decade as well as clients who still view religion as a major part of their lives, this is the theme that comes up most often.
 There’s a sense of shame they can’t seem to shake.
 Messages told to us during formative years by adults we trust form a pathway in our brains.
-So even we start to believe something different, it takes time for our brain to form
+So even when we start to believe something different, it takes time for our brain

-a new pathway.
+to form a new pathway.
 In therapy, we’ll talk about how you can become aware of and stop yourself from walking down the old pathway of self-criticism and how to create and utilize a new pathway rooted in self-compassion.
 You'll establish a new way of thinking, developing strategies for implementing kind self-talk so regularly until it eventually becomes second nature.
 We will work so that your first instinct is to know that you are worthy, exactly as you are.

 "I want to deconstruct what I was taught while still maintaining my faith.